ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 This API describes how to work with sc-events.

+## **What is event-driven model?**

+The sc-machine uses event-driven model to manage processing information.
+The sc-memory stores SC-code constructions, which are are graph structures, then any kind of events, occurring in sc-memory, is related to changes in these graph constructions.

+These are methods that generate events (`CreateEdge`, `EraseElement` and `SetLinkContent`).
+They publish events to an event queue without needing to know which consumers will receive them.
+These components filter and distribute events to appropriate consumers.
+They manage the flow of events and ensure that they reach the correct destinations.
+Event consumers are the components that listen for and process events.
+Event consumers can be modules, agents or something else.

+Within the OSTIS technology, events are considered only situations in which relationships have changed or new relationships have been created.

 ## **ScEvent**

 The sc-machine provides functionality for subscribing to the following syntactic elementary types of sc-events: